Lost in Food

 Gently flatten out the ball of dough into a large circle on a lined baking sheet.
 Cut the circle into 8 individual scones, as shown above.
 Brush with any leftover buttermilk, scatter on some pumpkin seeds and place in the oven at 200CFan for 15-18 minutes until baked.

-Should I use baking powder?
+Should I use baking powder in scones?

 Many scone recipes require the addition of baking powder to help the scones rise.
 Where possible we prefer to leave it out as too much baking powder can leave a funny fizzy taste in your mouth when eating, not pleasant.
 Instead we prefer to leave out where it's possible and work the dough as little as possible.
 We've always had success with lovely risen scones.